 The following diagnostic tests may be performed before a gastric bypass surgery:

-Gastric bypass surgery can be performed in the following different ways:
+Gastric bypass surgery can be done in different ways, which may include the following:

-The different techniques that could be used to perform a gastric bypass surgery are:
+The doctor may perform the surgery using different techniques.
+The different techniques that can be used to perform gastric bypass surgery include:

 The complications associated with gastric bypass surgery include: